Introduction

 Serving Suggestions

 Serve these delicious tacos with a vibrant sprinkle of fresh cilantro and a generous squeeze of lime.
 For an added layer of freshness and texture, include a dollop of cool Greek yogurt or sour cream, and some creamy diced avocado.
+Visual Tip: Arrange your toppings in small, colorful bowls around the main taco serving platter.
+This creates an inviting, build-your-own taco bar aesthetic.

 Common Mistakes to Avoid